gregtomasch/EM7180_SENtral_Calibration/README.md

 ![alt text](https://user-images.githubusercontent.com/5760946/53261503-0c856900-3689-11e9-8f64-ae64f5c1c9af.png)

 * When this byte toggles from "0" (Indeterminate) to "8" (Calibration stable) the SpacePoint algorithm should be converged to a stable operating point
-* The USFS can now be used for accurate attitude estimation...
+* Assuming the accelerometers and magnetometers have already been calibrated, the USFS can now be used for accurate attitude estimation.
+If not, proceed to the next section...

 ### Accelerometer Calibration
 Once proper operation of the USFS has been verified, typically it is a good time to calibrate the accelerometers.
 To avoid confusion, let's state up front that the "Sentral Accel Cal" function will be executed a total of **six times** from the Arduino serial interface to collect all the data for a valid accelerometer calibration.
 The accelerometer calibration function is written specifically to: